ONE001/max-length/README.md

 max-length
 ==========

-This is simple plugin for native javascript.
+This is a simple javascript plugin which was made on native javascript.

 You don't need any dependencies.